Weddings & Vow

 I am late for everything.
 Can we start late?

 No. A wedding that starts a few minutes late is normal, anything later is considered poor planning.
 With the exception of waiting out rain, no wedding should start late.
 A late fee after the first 15 minutes is due in cash before the wedding starts. $50 per vendor every 15 minutes.
 We really don’t want your money, but we do want to start on time.
 For this reason, it is enforced.
 Orlando is at least an hour away, add more time for beach traffic, etc. Starting late in the evening can be catastrophic since we could be in the dark.
+Please take this seriously.
+Weddings will not start until fees are paid in cash.
+Thank you for your understanding.

 I have changed my mind, is my deposit refundable?